lej35340/Hypervisor_based_backup_demo/README.md

 Afterwards you can set/clear the pin 5 with: <br>
 gpioset pinctrl-bcm2711 5=0

-On boards with upstream support, you can use your favourite Linux version and build the jailhouse hypervisor by yourself.
+On boards with upstream support, you can use your favorite Linux version and build the jailhouse hypervisor by yourself.
 See: https://github.com/siemens/jailhouse